How Can You Tell if Paper is Thermal?

 To the untrained eye, a thermal paper might look like any other, but it is vastly different on a closer look.
-If you have difficulty differentiating the two, here’s information on how to identify thermal paper.
+If you have difficulty differentiating the two, here’s information on identifying thermal paper.
 Alternatively, you could contact Graphic Tickets Systems for surefire ways to identify the thermal paper.

 What is a Receipt Paper Roll?